 Clean & Tidy

 Ensure the property is cleaned to the standard you would expect if you were moving in.
-If a property looks like it is well maintained and clean the tenant is more likely to look after it during the tenancy.
+Get the garden neat and tidy.
+If a property looks like it is well maintained the tenant is more likely to look after it during the tenancy.